Blog Banner SVG

 • Limited Liability Partnership (LLP) (under LLP Act, 2008)

-• Registered Partnership Firm (under Partnership Act, 1932)
+• Registered Partnership Firm (under the Partnership Act, 1932)

 Rationale: Formal business structures ensure legal recognition, compliance with Indian corporate laws, and the ability to enter into contracts, receive investments, and claim government benefits.